-This button activates a standard bipolar square wave, and also opens a separate dialog allowing you to select Snap or Interpolate edges.
+This button activates a standard bipolar square wave, and also opens a separate dialog allowing you to adjust the frequency as well as select Snap or Interpolate edges.

 To produce a perfect square wave of a specified frequency, each cycle must have an equal number of positive and negative samples.
 This would seem to limit the possible square waves to those with N high and N low samples per cycle, where N is an integer due to the fixed sample rate.
 (The output can't change between sample times.)

 The possible output frequencies would thus be SampleRate / (2 * N).
 Using the standard sample rate of 48000 Hz with N = 1, we'd get a frequency of 48000 / (2 * 1) = 24000 Hz.
 Increasing N would give 12000 Hz, 8000 Hz, 6000 Hz, 4800 Hz, etc, with no values in between.
 This would give good frequency resolution only at very low frequencies, such as N = 48000 for 1.000000 Hz and N = 48001 for 0.999979 Hz.

 However, this is not the way Daqarta generates waveforms.
 Instead, it uses a phase accumulator approach whereby each sample adds a frequency-specific step size to a circular counter, which is really just an ordinary counter such that when it overflows simply wraps back to 0 and continues.
 The value of the counter determines whether the square wave output should be high or low.
 If the count is less than half of the counter limit, the output will be high or positive.
 If half or more it is low or negative.